Jingmozhiyu/uw-track/README.md

 - Split user APIs and admin APIs more clearly
 - Added admin monitoring endpoints for subscriptions, dead letters, mail deliveries, mail stats, and scheduler status
 - Completed Docker Compose + Caddy deployment files so the project is close to plug-and-play on a VM

-In short, 4.2 turned the project from a basic monitor into a more production-oriented system with better structure, observability, safety, and deployment readiness.

 ## Deployment